Appendices

 Senior shimpan

-Who's that off-schedule yobidashi
+Who’s that yobidashi

 There’s a slightly outdated gallery of yobidashi headshots with bios at Heyaaz - it’s missing Kumajiro because he debuted during 2023.